aquamatt/RedFlash/README.rst

 - groups (of contacts)
 - events

-A contact is typically a person and, currently, they can have phone numbers and twitter handles associated with them.
+A contact is typically a person and, currently, they can have phone numbers, email addresses and twitter handles associated with them.
 By logging into the admin you can selectively, at any time, choose to enable or disable any of these notification channels on a per-contact basis.